Absorbing Others’ Energy: The Hidden Curse of Empaths

 Establishing Boundaries

 Emotional boundaries must be established.
-This could entail being choosy about who you choose to spend time with, learning to say no, or reducing the amount of time spent in unpleasant situations.
-For instance, after interacting with challenging clients, you may began taking brief pauses.
-This minor adjustment can give you a moment to emotionally refocus.
+This could entail being choosy about whom you spend time with, learning to say no, or reducing the time you spend in unpleasant situations.
+For instance, after interacting with challenging clients, you may begin taking brief pauses.
+This minor adjustment can give you a moment to refocus emotionally.

 Practicing Mindfulness

-Maintaining your emotional balance can be improved by practicing mindfulness.
-The effects of outside emotions can be lessened with the help of grounding techniques like deep breathing, meditation, and being in the present.
+Practicing mindfulness can improve your emotional balance.
+The effects of external emotions can be lessened with grounding techniques such as deep breathing, meditation, and being in the present.

-According to a University of California study, daily meditation improved participants’ emotional regulation skills and reduced their tendency to take in negative energy from others.
+According to a University of California study, daily meditation improved participants’ emotional regulation and reduced their tendency to absorb negative energy from others.

 Seeking Positive Interactions

-Make an effort to interact with people who are kind more often.
+Make an effort to interact with kinder people more often.
 Feelings of happiness are equally contagious and can positively affect your emotional state.
 Getting involved in activities or groups that promote positive connections can help counterbalance the negative energy you come across.

 Regulate in Separation

 Establishing a process to release emotions after socializing is helpful.
-After immense group interactions, a shower helps wash away the day’s energy physically and mentally.
+After intense group interactions, a shower helps wash away the day’s energy, both physically and mentally.

 Symbolically pushing out undesired feelings from your heart with hand movements is another method.
-Many people use burning sage or palo santo is a practice to cleanse their surroundings and themselves of negativity.
+Many people use burning sage or palo santo to cleanse their surroundings and themselves of negativity.

 To preserve emotional and energetic balance, find routines you enjoy and make them a habit.